Louise Charlotte de Noailles: Dames du Palais to Marie Antoinette

-Reportedly, Marie Antoinette felt a certain inferiority toward Louise-Charlotte de Duras because of de Duras' greater learning and scholarly knowledge, and was therefore somewhat uncomfortable in her presence.
+Reportedly, Marie Antoinette felt a certain inferiority toward Louise-Charlotte Duras because of de Duras' greater learning and scholarly knowledge, and was therefore somewhat uncomfortable in her presence.
 Their relationship was therefore more professional than friendly.
-However, the queen also felt respect for her, and it was therefore often de Duras who was selected to correct the queen whenever she made a mistake, such as when Marie Antoinette wished to visit the theater just one day after the death of her close friend Thérèse-Lucy de Dillon, which gave her much bad publicity.
-During the visit of Joseph II, Holy Roman Emperor in France in 1777, Marie Antoinette often selected de Duras to accompany her during his visits, because she expected the intellectual de Duras to make a more favorable impression upon Joseph than her more intimate friends among her courtiers, whom Joseph had been given harsh criticism.
+However, the queen also felt respect for her, and it was therefore often Duras who was selected to correct the queen whenever she made a mistake, such as when Marie Antoinette wished to visit the theater just one day after the death of her close friend Thérèse-Lucy de Dillon, which gave her much bad publicity.
+During the visit of Joseph II, Holy Roman Emperor in France in 1777, Marie Antoinette often selected Duras to accompany her during his visits, because she expected the intellectual Duras to make a more favourable impression upon Joseph than her more intimate friends among her courtiers, whom Joseph had been given harsh criticism.

 French Revolution

-Louise-Charlotte de Duras remained in service at court after the outbreak of the French revolution, and the removal of the court from Versailles to Paris after the Women's March on Versailles.
+Louise Charlotte remained in service at court after the outbreak of the French Revolution, and the removal of the court from Versailles to Paris after the Women's March on Versailles.

 She resigned after the Flight to Varennes in 1791, along with a number of other members of the royal household, when the government issued reforms in the household of the king which abolished several old court customs and privileges of etiquette, such as the tabouret.
 Her spouse and her son both emigrated, her husband being a part of the Armée des Émigrés.

 She retired to live with her parents in their Chateau Mouchy-le-Châtel in Oise in September 1792.
 On 25 August 1793, they were placed in house arrest on their estate in accordance with the decree of potential enemies of the state.
-On 6 October, Louise-Charlotte de Duras was transferred to Beauvais and from there Chantilly, while her parents where transferred to La Force Prison in Paris ten days later.
-Her parents, sister-in-law Louise de Noailles, as well as her aunt Catherine de Cossé-Brissac and cousin Henriette Anne Louise d'Aguesseau where all executed June-July 1794.
+On 6 October, Louise Charlotte was transferred to Beauvais and from there Chantilly, while her parents where transferred to La Force Prison in Paris ten days later.
+Her parents, sister-in-law Louise de Noailles, as well as her aunt Duchess of Noailles and cousin Henriette Anne Louise d'Aguesseau were all executed June-July 1794.
 She herself remained in prison and was liberated after the fall of Robespierre, settling with her mother-in-law, Louise Françoise de Coëtquen (1724-1802).

-Louise-Charlotte de Duras' memoirs, depicting her life during the French revolution, have been published.
+Louise-Charlotte de Duras' memoirs, depicting her life during the French Revolution, have been published.